spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

     - Mean of AdjSV% drops from .932 to .927.
 </p>
 <p>
-To get a better sense of the longevity of a goalie career, we plot the percentage of goalies having faced at least a certain number of shots throughout their careers.
+To conextualize goalie career lengths, we plot the percentage of goalies having faced at least a certain number of shots throughout their careers.
 This is also known as the cumulative distribution function (cdf) of career shots faced for goalies.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-six-one.png" width="60%" length="150"/></div>